afrantisak/ergol/readme.md

 ## To run:

-    $ erl
+    $ ./ergol

+(You need erlang/escript installed)

-inside erlang repl:
+    apt-get install erlang

-    c(ergol).
-    ergol:test().

-If it passed (Gen1 evolves into Gen2 as expected) it will report passed.
+If it passed (Gen1 evolves into Gen2 as expected) it will report Passed.
 If it failed it will report the result.